 How should I update my contribution rates?

-- Click on Company Details on the side navigation
+Click on Taxes & compliance on the left side navigation

 Update the rates as shown on the notice